Help for Seniors with Dementia, Depression and Other Mental Health Conditions

 Inpatient Psychiatric Care with a Team Approach

-The inpatient program consists of an 18-bed unit housed at UH Richmond Medical Center, a campus of UH Regional Hospitals.
-Inpatient psychiatric services involve stabilization of acute illness with multidisciplinary evaluation and treatment for older adults.
+Inpatient psychiatric services are available at UH Elyria, UH Geauga, UH Richmond and UH Parma which involves stabilization of acute illness with multidisciplinary evaluation and treatment for older adults.
+UH Parma has a 14-bed unit dedicated to geriatric inpatient psychiatric care.
 We offer a warm and receiving environment with staff that is kind and personable.
 Our team collaborates with the patient's primary care provider and family in addition to specialists from other medical services and together they address diagnosis, prognosis, treatment plans and post-discharge plans.

 Older Adult Bipolar Disorder Treatment Study